 '''

 Extending from the default server configuration

 server:

 applicationConnectors:

 - type: http

 port: 8080

 bindHost: 127.0.0.1 # only bind to loopback

 inheritChannel: false

 headerCacheSize: 512 bytes

 outputBufferSize: 32KiB

 maxRequestHeaderSize: 8KiB

+maxResponseHeaderSize: 8KiB

 inputBufferSize: 8KiB

 inputBufferSize: 8KiB

-inputBufferSize: 30 seconds
+idleTimeout: 30 seconds

 '''

-'''

 minBufferPoolSize: 64 bytes

 bufferPoolIncrement: 1KiB

 maxBufferPoolSize: 64KiB

 acceptorThreads: 1

 selectorThreads: 2

 acceptQueueSize: 1024

 reuseAddress: true

 soLingerTime: 345s

 useServerHeader: false

 useDateHeader: true

 useForwardedHeaders: true

 httpCompliance: RFC7230

-'''

 Name Default Description

 port 8080 The TCP/IP port on which to listen

 for incoming connections.

 bindHost (none) The hostname to bind to.

 inheritChannel false Whether this connector uses a chan-

 nel inherited from the JVM.
 Use it

 with Server::Starter, to launch an in-

-5121 stance of Jetty on demand.
+stance of Jetty on demand.

 headerCacheSize 512 bytes The size of the header field cache.

-The size of the buffer into which
+outputBufferSize 32KiB The size of the buffer into which

-outputBufferSize 32KiB

-response content is aggregated be- fore being sent to the client.
-A
+response content is aggregated be-

-larger buffer can improve perfor-
+fore being sent to the client.
+A larger buffer can improve perfor-

 mance by allowing a content pro-

 ducer to run without blocking, how-

 ever larger buffers consume more

 memory and may induce some la-

 tency before a client starts process-

 ing the content.

 maxRequestHeaderSize 8KiB The maximum size of a request

-header.
+• header.
 Larger headers will allow

 for more and/or larger cookies plus

 larger form content encoded in a

 URL.
 However, larger headers con-

-sume more memory and can make a server more vulnerable to denial of
+sume more memory and can make a

-server more vulnerable to denial of service attacks.
+server more vulnerable to denial of

+D 44 1 C' OIX,B service attacks.

 maxResponseHeaderSize 8KiB The maximum size of a response

-maxResponserreaderSize oKID header.
+header.
 Larger headers will allow

-for more and/or larger cookies and

-longer HTTP headers (eg for redi-
+for more and/or larger cookies and longer HTTP headers (eg for redi-

 rection).
 However, larger headers

 will also consume more memory.

 inputBufferSize 8KiB The size of the per-connection input

-buffer.
+1 buffer.

 idleTimeout 30 seconds The maximum idle time

 for a connection, which

 roughly translates to the

 java.net.Socket#setSoTimeout(int)

 call, although with NIO implemen-

-tations other mechanisms may be used to implement the timeout.
+tations other mechanisms may be

+used to implement the timeout.

 The max idle time is applied when

 waiting for a new message to be

 received on a connection or when

-waiting for a new message to be

-sent on a connection.
+waiting for a new message to be sent on a connection.
 This value is

 interpreted as the maximum time

 between some progress being made

 on the connection.
 So if a single

 byte is read or written, then the

-11 11 77 timeout is reset.
+timeout is reset.

 blockingTimeout (none) The timeout applied to blocking op-

-- 1 erations.
+erations.
 This timeout is in addi-

--

-on Reference tion to the idleTimeout , and applies
+tion to the idleTimeout , and applies

+94 to the tot apptaroa (Lisphilanua

-2.13.
-Dropwizard Configuration on Reference tion to the idleTimeout , and applies to the total operation (as opposed t
+the idle timeout that applies to the

-on Reference tion to the idleTimeout , and applies
+time no data is being sent).

+minBufferPoolSize 64 bytes The minimum size of the buffer